crispgm/nvim-go/README.md

 ## Features

-- Auto format with `:GoFormat` when saving
+- Auto format with `:GoFormat` when saving.
+(LSP supports this but it lacks `goimports`)
-- Run linters with `:GoLint` (via `golangci-lint`) automatically
+- Run linters with `:GoLint` (via `golangci-lint`) automatically.
-- Quickly test with `:GoTestFunc` and `:GoTestFile`
+- Quickly test with `:GoTestFunc` and `:GoTestFile`.
+- And more features are under development.

 ### LSP Client

-We recommend `gopls` LSP client to handle the following:
+We recommend `gopls` LSP client to handle language features:
-- Code Completion
+- Code Completion (with `nvim-compe` or `completion.nvim`).
-- Definitions, references, and other language parts
+- Declaration, definition, implementation, references, and etc.
-- Diagnosis

 ## Installation